learning-zone/python-basics/README.md

 ```
 `3.5`

-You can create your own function or use one of Python’s many built-in functions.
+You can create your own function or use one of Python's many built-in functions.

 ## Q. What is recursion?

 When a function makes a call to itself, it is termed recursion.
 But then, in order for it to avoid forming an infinite loop, we must have a base condition.
-Let’s take an example.
+Let's take an example.
 ```py
 def facto(n):
     if n==1: return 1